learn-co-curriculum/dsc-statistical-power/README.md

 ## The Power of a Statistical Test

 The power of a statistical test is defined as the probability of rejecting the null hypothesis, given that it is indeed false.
-As with any probability, the power of a statistical test therefore ranges from 0 to 1, with 1 being a perfect test that gaurantees rejecting the null hypothesis when it is indeed false.
+As with any probability, the power of a statistical test therefore ranges from 0 to 1, with 1 being a perfect test that guarantees rejecting the null hypothesis when it is indeed false.

 Intrinsically, this is related to $\beta$, the probability of type II errors.
 When designing a statistical test, a researcher will typically determine an acceptable $\alpha$, such as .05, the probability of type I errors.
 (Recall that type I errors are when the null-hypothesis is rejected when actually true.)
 From this given alpha value, an optimal threshold for rejecting the null-hypothesis can be determined.
 That is, for a given $\alpha$ value, you can calculate a threshold which maximizes the power of the test.
 For any given $\alpha$, $power = 1 - \beta$.

-> Note: Ideally, $\alpha$ and $\beta$ would both be minimized, but this is often costly, impracticle or impossible depending on the scenario and required sample sizes.
+> Note: Ideally, $\alpha$ and $\beta$ would both be minimized, but this is often costly, impractical or impossible depending on the scenario and required sample sizes.

 ## Effect Size